Updated: Apr 24

 Not making sure I was growing intermediate day, or preferably, long day onions.

-Planting too late in the spring.
+Planting onions too late in the spring.
 (End of May vs. end of April).

-Let's take a look at the varieties of onions we should be growing in Canada.
+Let's take a look at the varieties of onions to grow in Canada.

 Long Day vs. Short Day Onions